jkikstra/concordia/docs/source/index.rst

 - [ ] register multiple models
 - [ ] try new harmonization algorithms
 - [ ] update variabledefs-cmip7_*.csv to have CDR
-- [ ] deal properly with units and minor gases
+- [ ] deal properly with units and minor gases (NO)
 - [x] remove alkalinity option?

+other
+- [ ] ask Will, Robert, Johannes - about ... ipcc category mapping for common-definitions ...; this may be more of an emissions_harmonization_historical thing.